ecohydro/waves_website/_pages/opportunities.md

 ## Postdoctoral Researchers

-We currently have [two open searches]({{ "/postdocs_2018/" | absolute_url }}) for postdoctoral researchers in our lab.

-In addition, we are always happy to help you apply for competitive national felllowships, including but not limited to:
+While there are no funded postdoctoral opportunties in the lab right now, if you are interested in joining our group, please reach out.
+We are always happy to help you apply for competitive national felllowships, including but not limited to:

 - [NSF Earth Science Postdoctoral Fellowships](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=503144), due annually in October.
 - [NOAA Climate and Global Change Fellowships](https://cpaess.ucar.edu/cgc/how-postdoctorates-apply), due annually in April.